Gov Lawal receives newly promoted NSCDC officers of Zamfara origin

 |

-In his remarks, Governor Lawal encouraged the officers to keep making Zamfara proud as they serve the nation.
+During his remarks, Governor Dauda Lawal encouraged the officers to keep making Zamfara proud as they serve the nation.

 He said, “We are all concerned about Zamfara because we don’t have another place we call home.
 When you retire from service, you will return here; therefore, our collective duty is to make Zamfara great.